 - Expect 12.6 inches of precipitation in September

 What to Wear in Bangkok in September: Autumn may be fast approaching but given Bangkok’s weather, you wouldn’t know it.
-Summer clothes are still key in September, as is an umbrella—thanks to a whopping 22 plus days of rain.
+Summer clothes including button-up shirts are still key in September, as is an umbrella—thanks to a whopping 22 plus days of rain.